lmw95/stayverticalpolestudio/README.md

 > * As the business owner, I want a to create an online presence that stands out from the competition

 INTRODUCTION
-* This section gives the user background into the company owner and gives a brief overview of the company ethos and commitments to its customers, with a button that takes the user to the instuctor section.
+* This section gives the user background into the company owner and gives a brief overview of the company ethos and commitments to its customers, with a button that takes the user to the classes section.
 > * When visiting the website, the user wants to feel comfortable attending classes without fear of discrimination or self-conscious
 > * By having a new website, the business owner wants to promote inclusivity and accessibility
 > * As a first-time user, I want to feel comfortable that I will be welcome here